 I remember one test I did, I tested my body and the EMF was almost like nothing.
 Then, I tested my phone and the EMF was way above six, off the scales in the Acoustimeter.
 And then, I held my phone in one hand way over here and had my son test my hand over here.
 And all of a sudden, my body was serving as an antenna and my own EMF levels were jacked up.
 So, it's pretty crazy how much you actually get exposed to, simply by holding your phone or having it in touch with your body.

 Okay, this one.
 I'm sorry, guys, but ejaculating too much.
 This is one of more of those ancient wisdom type of things that doesn't have a lot of studies behind it and decide that you give away your gene, you give away your life force too much.
 And you might wind up with a decrease in testosterone and when you look at a lot of these Ayurvedic charts.
 And I'll link to some of them, if you want to look at them even more in the resources webpage that I will give you at the end of this talk.
 I actually have a few of them pulled up here.
 So, for example, in your 30s, it's three to four times a week; 40s, two to three times a week; in your 50s, one to two times a week; in your 60s, once a week, depending on your health.
 But, this idea of reduced ejaculation frequency, a lot of guys swear by this for increasing testosterone.
 When I wrote that article for Men's Health magazine, I did it.
-I noticed a big increase in drive upon using reduced ejaculation frequency.
+I noticed a big increase in libido upon using reduced ejaculation frequency.
 It's very simple.
 You can read a book like “The Multi-Orgasmic Man,” which I think every guy should read if you want to have great sex, especially tantric sex.
 And you can actually do a power breath where you're kind of squeezing the muscles, almost like a keto contraction and then drawing the breath back up the spine.
 And then, the other thing that you can do until you've taught yourself how to do this properly is you simply put a lot of pressure onto the perineum, that soft spot between the anus and the genitals.
 And you can actually hold back some of the ejaculate that way as well.

 But, this context of reduced ejaculation frequencies and their tactic that a lot of guys are swearing by.
 Unfortunately, this is how I felt every single time that I did it.
 When you're lying in bed at night, because I'm a married man, a lot of times the time you find to have sex is at night, after the day is over.
 I would just lay there feeling I needed to go to the gym and bench-press.
 So, I understand that it can produce a little pent-up aggressiveness, too.
 This is how my wife and I have breakfast.
 I stand boxes, my pink underwear.
 She eats a banana and stares lovingly into my eyes.
 I think, I just come down from reading “Grey's Anatomy” on my bed on my sheepskin rug in this photo.

 But, anyways, I actually already alluded to this.
 So, I'll kick the horse to death.
 Ignoring the power of sex, right?
 We schedule sex.
 We calendar sex.
-And sex creates a positive feedback loop where more sex increases drive and increases testosterone.
+And sex creates a positive feedback loop where more sex increases libido and increases testosterone.
 And you can have sex frequently without necessarily, as I just alluded to, ejaculating.
 You can still orgasm.
 You can still have a good time.
 And you can still create this positive feedback loop.
 But, this is another one, simply ensuring that your patients and your clients are scheduling and making time for sex in the same way that they'd schedule or make time for workouts.
 It seems like it'd take a lot of the romanticism out of sex, but I'm talking about scheduling a big hot date nights or periods of time where they actually isolate partners so that they're together and you simply make it happen.
 I think that's important and often under-emphasized.

 And then, as we learn from “South Park,” gluten.
 Any of you saw the “South Park” episode know that gluten makes your dick fly off and fly around the room and explode?
 So, just be careful.
 No, I'm just kidding.
 I don't know of any data behind gluten.
 But, that is a really funny cartoon, if you've never watched that one.